-The NHCDA representative in the County Cup for each of the Open U11s, U13s and U15s shall be determined by a Shadow League.
-The Shadow League shall be based on the first match played between each NHCDA full-member team in the top division, provided that the relevant match is played by the cut-off date determined by the NHCDA Committee (normally around mid-June).
-All Open U11, U13 and U15 teams in Division One must ensure that they schedule a fixture against each of the other NHCDA full-member teams in the top division prior to the cut-off date.
-For the avoidance of doubt, if there is an affiliate-member team in the top division, all matches involving the affiliate-member team will not count for Shadow League purposes.
+The NHCDA representative in the County Cup for each of the Open U13s and U15s shall be determined by a Shadow League.
+The Shadow League shall be based on the first match played between each NHCDA full-member team in Division One, provided that the relevant match is played by the cut-off date determined by the NHCDA Committee (normally around mid-June).
+All Open U13 and U15 teams in Division One must ensure that they schedule a fixture against each of the other NHCDA full-member teams in the top division prior to the cut-off date.